mrlacey/dotnet-maui-workshop-xaml/Part 5 - Custom Types/README.md

 All these changes have been made without changing the functionality and look of the UI.

 The goal and purpose of this workshop has not been to show you how to create with XAML.
-The aim has been to show that you can produce the same results with very different XAML.
+The aim has been to show that you can achieve the same results with very different XAML.

 More important than showing that variety is possible, I hope I've shown that different ways of writing the code make it clearer and therefore easier to read and understand.
-You wouldn't doubt that this statement applies to any other programming language but, sadly, this principle has been overlooked in terms of XAML.
+You wouldn't doubt that this statement applies to any other programming language but, sadly, this principle has been overlooked for code written in XAML.

 Look again at the before and after versions of the file.
 Not only is the final file much smaller but the contents of this file are clearer and more meaningful.
 Imagine for a moment that you're not familiar with this code.
 Which would you rather have to work with?
 Which would you rather inherit from another developer?
 Which would you be more confident to change without unexpected consequences?

 I've shown the two different versions of the XAML from the DetailsPage to hundreds of developers (with varying levels of experience) and asked which version they'd rather work with and have to support, maintain, and modify.
 With only a couple of exceptions, people want to work with XAML that looks like the shorter (final) version.
 (Those who prefer the "original" version said it was because it was what they're used to and they didn't want to change.
-I hope they're reluctance to change is because they are already very productive.)
+I hope their reluctance to change is because they are already very productive.)

 Of course I'd love your feedback on this workshop and your experiences and thoughts having completed it.